Better Baker Club

 Shape the Loaves

-• Roll each piece into a log, about 10 inches long.
+• Roll each piece into a log.
 Place them onto a perforated baguette mold or a baking sheet lined with parchment paper.

 Second Rise